PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `SubscribeAdapter` (from `SubscribeAdapter.py`)

-abstract class for Adapter Interface for subscribing from data sources
+abstract class for `Adapter` Interface for subscribing from data sources
+<br>new `Adapters` that allow for subscribing to a source via callback must inherit this class next to `Adapter`.
 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |